jadjoubran/laravel5-generator/README.md

 yo laravel5
 ```

+Answer a few questions and you're ready to start working on your Favorite laravel 5 application.
+You can also setup your laravel application to use Angular JS.

-## Notes
+## Contributing

-This repository hopes to be the starting point for future Laravel 5 applications.
 I am hoping to get feature suggestions from people like you.
 Just create a new issue.
-This is what I am planning to add soon:
-* support javascript frameworks (check this [issue](https://github.com/jadjoubran/laravel5-generator/issues/2))

 ## Changelog

+### 0.1.0

++ Added suppot for Javascript Framework: Angular
++ Defaulting `private` to `true` in both bower.json and package.json
++ Eliminated manual conflict resolution because the laravel installation is fresh and is not altered by the user yet
++ Speed up generation process by installing bower globally when downloading the generator instead of during runtime

 ### 0.0.8